-- They carry out a cursory visual check of equipment and the playing surface/area prior to the commencement of Physical Education activities. - Pupils using PE equipment are adequately supervised in accordance with the guidance given in the afPE publication. - Areas used for physical education, school sport and physical activity are thoroughly inspected and any necessary preparation works carried out prior to the class commencing.
+- They carry out a cursory visual check of equipment and the playing surface/area prior to the commencement of physical education, school sport and physical activities. - Pupils using PE equipment are adequately supervised in accordance with the guidance given in the APE publication. - Areas used for physical education, school sport and physical activity are thoroughly inspected and any necessary preparation works carried out prior to the class commencing.
 This includes ensuring that landing areas such as sandpits are raked and softened and playing fields are cleared of obvious debris immediately prior to use. - Goalposts (rugby/football) are checked before use and on a regular basis following the Football Association's Guidelines issued to the school.

-5.4 Drama Theatres/Performances
+5.4 Drama Theatres (N/A in a Primary School).